strugee/filter-other-days/README.md

 ### What are the system requirements?

-This program is designed to require only a POSIX environment and GNU `seq`.
-Patches to remove the dependency on `seq` would be greatly appreciated.
+This program is designed to require only a POSIX environment.
+GNU `seq` was required until version 1.1.0, but this has been fixed.

 That being said, this program was tested on a GNU userland (though with `dash` as `/bin/sh`), so there may still be dependencies on GNU extensions.
 If you find any such dependencies, they will be considered bugs.
 Please [file these][file a bug] in the bug tracker.